 For it’s characters

-Ai Yazawa has this amazing ability to write characters so that you truly care about them, and it’s kind of astounding.
+Ai Yazawa has this amazing ability to write characters so that you truly care about them.
 I think there comes a point in this anime where it becomes harrowing to watch because you’re so invested in their well being.
 There’s a very clear difference between anime that is made to be sad (AnoHana, Clannad: After Story, etc.) and anime that is made to depict life in it’s truest form, which definitely comes equipped with its pitfalls.
 But the only thing that makes these life events so moving is that you either feel like you know the characters, or you feel like you are the characters.
 There are no cartoonish good/ bad guy characters, just humans.
 That being said, there are definitely going to be characters who you don’t like and characters who you love, but no one fits into a single box.
 Nobody is all good or all bad.

 For the plot